 Comprehensive Solid Waste Management Plan

 Solid waste management activities in Clark County aim to protect and preserve human health, environmental quality, and natural resources through efficient and cost-effective programs and services.
-The Solid Waste Management Plan outlines the current regional system as well as projections and program goals for the next 20 years.
+The Comprehensive Solid Waste Management Plan outlines the framework for solid waste disposal, recycling, and educational outreach programs throughout the regional solid waste system.

 Contact information